 Downloading a neutral CAD file from the internet

 The final way engineers gain access to supplier data is by downloading a CAD model from the supplier’s website or a third-party site.
-CAD from supplier websites is often in a neutral CAD format, lacking quality data, or only offered in one native CAD format.
+Unfortunately, CAD from supplier websites is often delivered in a neutral CAD format, lacking quality data, or only offered in one native CAD format.

 All these options slow down the engineering process, weaken component manufacturers’ ability to sell parts, and are full of low-quality CAD data.